very-good-science/data-hazards/site/contents/contribute/how-to-contribute.md

 4. Add link to markdown web page.

 Recommendations for a process to create html slides that works with myst markdown extremely welcome!

-## Build the site locally
-In order to build the site locally, you'll need to run the following from your root directory:
-`sphinx-build site/ site/_build/`

-These require some Python packages to run.
-You may want to set up a [virtual environment](https://docs.python.org/3/library/venv.html) first, so that you don't install these packages system-wide.
-Then you can install the packages using `pip install -r requirements.txt`

 ---
 [issues]: https://github.com/very-good-science/data-hazards/issues